Health checks

 Section titled “The basics”A health check is made of:

-- A strategy that defines how to connect to the target (HTTP, SSH, PostgreSQL, Redis, DNS, Ping, TCP, TLS, …).
+- A strategy that defines how to connect to the target (HTTP, SSH, PostgreSQL, Redis, DNS, Ping, TCP, TLS, Container, …).
+To watch a Docker or Podman container that exposes no service of its own, see Monitor containers.

 - A configuration that tells the strategy where and how to connect (URL, port, query, credentials).